 Strangely tourists talk a lot on forums about some small places I would not mention (yet) but these are tourist gathering places.
 You probably won’t see a single Thai customer in there.
-This is a downside of social network, people often believe blindly what they read :D. I did tried, several times, and if this their vision of Thai food, then I don’t know what I like anymore.
+This is a downside of the social network, people often believe blindly what they read :D. I did try, several times, and if this their vision of Thai food, then I don’t know what I like anymore.

-Sea Hag Restaurant, painted in warm tones and decorated with Thai carvings and paintings, is divided in two air con floors and a outdoor terrace.
-Thai food and dishes are nicely presented and the vast menu is well illustrated and Kenya will be happy to recommend few of the house specialties.
+Sea Hag Restaurant, painted in warm tones and decorated with Thai carvings and paintings, is divided into two air-con floors and an outdoor terrace.
+Thai food and dishes are nicely presented and the vast menu is well illustrated and Kenya will be happy to recommend few of the house specialities.
 Among them are the fried shrimps wrapped in vermicelli, the always popular Hor Mok Talay, a fish mousse, but here central Thailand version, which is quite different from the usual hardcore very spicy southern version.
 The whole fish in tamarind sauce was excellent and very copious.
-The king prawns with vermicelli in clay pot were probably the highlight on the meal.
+The king prawns with vermicelli in clay pot were probably the highlight of the meal.
 The whole dinner was copious and the idea of desserts didn’t even cross our mind.
-Price wise it might be more expensive than other restaurants in the streets of Patong, but it is fully justified.
+Price-wise it might be more expensive than other restaurants in the streets of Patong, but it is fully justified.

 Coming from Bangla Road, turn left and walk on the beach road for five 400 m and past Haagen Dasz Shop (note the tip) you’ll reach a small lane called Soi Wattana, before Baan Lamai Hotel.

-Useful tips: Parking in this area is almost impossible, better park at Jungceylon and take a tuk tuk or pick any available spot on your way, even far, and walk.
+Useful tips: Parking in this area is almost impossible, better park at Jungceylon and take a tuk-tuk or pick any available spot on your way, even far, and walk.

 Address: 78/5 Soi Dr Wattana, Patong Beach, Phuket 83150